Hamburger Hill

 Hamburger Hill is a 1987 American war film set during the Battle of Hamburger Hill, a May 1969 assault during the Vietnam War by the U.S. Army's 3rd Battalion, 187th Infantry, 101st Airborne Division, on a ridge of Dong Ap Bia near the Laotian border in central Vietnam.
 The ridge was a well-fortified position, including trenchworks and bunkers, of the North Vietnamese Army.
 U.S. military records of the battle refer to the mountain as "Hill 937," its map designation having been derived from the high elevation of the hill at 937 m.

-Written by James Carabatsos and directed by John Irvin, the film starred Michael Boatman, Don Cheadle, Dylan McDermott (his film debut), Courtney B. Vance, Steven Weber, and Tim Quill.
+Written by James Carabatsos and directed by John Irvin, the film starred Michael Boatman, Don Cheadle, Dylan McDermott (his film debut), Courtney B. Vance, Steven Weber and Tim Quill.
 It was produced by RKO Pictures and distributed by Paramount Pictures, and was shot in the Philippines.
 The novelization was written by William Pelfrey.

 Plot

-In 1969, a platoon of the 3rd Battalion, 187th Infantry, 101st Airborne Division, receives five new recruits as replacements: Privates Beletsky, Languilli (soon called Alphabet), Washburn, Bienstock and Galvan.
-At the same time, platoon sergeant, Sergeant First Class Worcester is breaking in a new platoon leader, Lieutenant Eden.

-The five privates are assigned to 3rd Squad, led by battle-weary Staff Sergeant Adam Frantz.
-As Frantz gives them a crash-course in battlefield skills, a Viet Cong deserter silently penetrates a barbed wire barrier and aims a rocket launcher at them.

-The platoon's specialists include the machine gun team of Duffy and Gaigin, along with African-American veterans Motown, Doc and Sgt.
-McDaniel who share their experiences of racial discrimination still practiced in the army.
+In 1969, a platoon of the 3rd Battalion, 187th Infantry, 101st Airborne Division, receives five inexperienced replacements: Privates Beletsky, "Alphabet" Languilli, Washburn, Bienstock and Galvan.
+The platoon sergeant, Sergeant First Class Worcester, is breaking in platoon leader Lieutenant Eden.
+The replacements are assigned to 3rd Squad, led by battle-weary Staff Sergeant Frantz.
+The platoon's specialists include the machine gun team of Duffy and Gaigin, along with African-American veterans Motown, "Doc" Johnson and Sergeant McDaniel who share experiences of racial discrimination in the army.
 The new arrivals get their first, sudden taste of war when a mortar barrage decapitates Galvan.

 The platoon is air-lifted into the A Sầu Valley for an assault on Hill 937.
-McDaniel, whose tour of duty is nearly over, is killed in a firefight shortly after disembarking at the landing zone.
-This loss provokes considerable bitterness and tension from Doc, who blames Frantz for not getting the short-timer McDaniel a less dangerous assignment.

-Hill 937 soon becomes known as Hamburger Hill when unexpectedly determined resistance is encountered from NVA defenders in well-entrenched positions.
-The platoon attacks repeatedly against stubborn opposition.
+McDaniel, whose tour of duty is nearly over, is killed in a firefight shortly after landing.
+Doc blames Frantz for not getting the short-timer McDaniel a less dangerous assignment.
+The platoon goes into action at Hill 937, soon nicknamed Hamburger Hill when unexpectedly determined resistance is encountered from NVA defenders in well-entrenched positions.
 Between assaults, US air-strikes steadily strip away vegetation, leaving the hill a barren, scorched wasteland.
-In one assault, a battle-crazed and wounded Duffy, wielding an M60 machine gun, seems on the verge of overcoming enemy resistance but is killed by botched air support by helicopter gunships.
+Morale sinks when a battle-crazed and wounded Duffy, clearing positions with an M60 machine gun, is killed by botched air support.